nunya01/hello-world/README.md

 # hello-world
 first repo

 Hi.
-I am just now tring to learn how to use github.
+I am learning how to use github.
 This is part of a tutorial.